What would you do if you could have two passports?

 There’s no getting away from it – a passport defines your identity.

-Having dual citizenship gives you the option to claim an alternative national identity, useful if you don’t like your original one, or feel it no longer reflects your values.
+Having dual citizenship gives you the option to claim an alternative national identity, useful if you don’t like your original one, or feel that it no longer reflects your values.

 Why dual citizenship is bad